Young People

 Where do Australian school students aged 12-17 years usually use cannabis?

-Among Australian school students aged 12-17 years who used cannabis in the past year, 33% typically used at a friend’s home, 18% at parties, 15% in their own home, and 12% in a park.
+Among Australian school students aged 12-17 years who used cannabis in the past year, 39% used at a friend’s home, 19% in their own home, 15% at a party, and 14% in a park on the most recent occasion.